-It typically takes married couples at least 6 months to get a divorce in California.
-Divorce always involves filing and serving various documents.
-It may also include attending court hearings and conducting necessary discovery.
-As a result, a contested divorce can take one to several years to complete.
-When the parties agree on the issues, however, a quick divorce in California can occur within a few months.
-Read on to learn more about the California divorce timeline and how A People’s Choice can help you file for divorce and get your divorce judgment as quick as possible.
+Typically, married couples take at least six months to take all necessary steps to get a divorce in California, such as filing and serving various documents.
+However, some divorces can also require attending court hearings and conducting necessary discovery.
+As a result, a contested divorce can take one to several years to complete, while an uncontested divorce can occur within a few months.
+Read on to learn more about the California divorce timeline and how A People’s Choice can help you file for divorce and finalize your judgment as quickly as possible.

 Steps for a California Divorce